 Actionable tip: If you’re trying to determine whether or not you’re pulling your engineers into too many meetings, check out the Jell meeting calculator.

-Engineering Management Still Get Their Hands Dirty…
+7. Engineering Management Still Gets Their Hands Dirty

 The work of an engineering team is often punctuated by times of crisis.
 It’s in these times that great managers build trust and develop a spirit of camaraderie by simply “doing.”
 They can tell when it’s time to be the first responder, and aren’t afraid to roll up their sleeves and get their hands dirty along with the rest of the team.

 For example, in engineering, there are times when a 3 a.m. software patch just has to be done.
 Good managers will be on-hand to support their teams as they work through it.
-But great managers know when it’s time to take your turn and do the actual work.
-They’ll get out of bed, pore through the logs, respond to angry customers or do whatever else is required to get the job done.
+But great managers know when it’s time to take their turn and do the actual work.
+They’ll get out of bed, pore through the logs, respond to angry customers, or do whatever else is required to get the job done.

 Teams respect leaders who really help—the ones who won’t ask others to do something they wouldn’t take time to do themselves.